Gamora: Annihilation

 Gamora later reappears in the pages of Ronan, having left the company of Adam Warlock and settled on the world Godthab Omega as leader of a group of female warriors called The Graces, where her mind has been altered by Glorian.
-She is intent on re-establishing her reputation as the deadliest woman in the universe and now wields a powerful blade known as Godslayer.
+She is intent on re-establishing her reputation as the deadliest woman in the universe and now wields the Godslayer sword.
 At one point, she is seen reclining on a 'throne' made of corpses.
 She joins the United Front, using her skills to launch quick counterattacks against the Annihilation Wave.
 She engages in a sexual relationship with the United Front's leader, Nova.

 During the Phalanx's invasion of the Kree home-world following the Annihilation War, Gamora is assimilated as a "select" of the hive mind.
 They dispatch her to apprehend Nova after he flees the planet.
 She is later freed by Nova and the Technarch Tyro, but left in severe distress, longing again for the sense of companionship brought by the Phalanx, and continuing to adopt her Phalanx mannerisms.

 She joins the new Guardians of the Galaxy.

 Gamora was taken prisoner by Magus when he faked the death of himself and several other Guardians.
 She was rescued by Star-Lord and played a minor role in the war with the "Cancerverse".

 She later appears on Earth to aid the Avengers against Thanos.

-During the Original Sin storyline, Gamora was seen with Moon Knight and Winter Soldier's group when they do their investigation on who murdered Uatu the Watcher.
+During the Original Sin storyline, Gamora was seen with Moon Knight and Winter Soldier's group, investigating the murder of Uatu the Watcher.